alvaropek/simple-file-renamer/README.md

 # simple-file-renamer
-A simple python script to easily rename files within a folder based on two paired columns of text.
+A simple python program to easily rename files within a folder based on two paired columns of text.

 ## GUI apperance